Quenched local limit theorem for a directed random walk on the backbone of a supercritical oriented percolation cluster for $d \ge 1$: A first quenched-annealed comparison result

 The proof of Lemma \ref{lem:BoundingU_k} follows along the lines of Lemma~3.15 and Lemma~3.18 in \cite{SteibersPhD2017}.
 Although these lemmas were stated in \cite{SteibersPhD2017} for $d\geq3$, their proofs extend almost without changes to the cases when $d=1$ or $d=2$.
 For the brevity of this work we therefore present here only an outline of the argument to describe the ideas behind the proof and refer to \cite{SteibersPhD2017} for the detailed proofs. \begin{proof}[Proof outline of Lemma \ref{lem:BoundingU_k}] Comparing $M_k$ and $M_{k-1}$, as defined in \eqref{eq:defn_martingale}, we see that the difference stems from knowing the value of $\omega$ on an additional site, $z_k$.
-Therefore, to estimate $U_k$, we need to control what influence this knowledge has on the (quenched law of the) random walk.
-For this we first note that, by Lemma~\ref{lem:lem3.6SS}, for any $z\in\widetilde{\cP}(N)$ the walk stays in $\cP(N)$ until time $N$ with probability at least $1-CN^{-c\log N}$.
-Thus it is sufficient to consider only the influence of $\omega(z_k)$ for $z_k \in \cP(N)$.
-We also restrict to $\omega$'s in the set $D(N)$ satisfying that, for some positive constant $\rho$ and each $(x,m) \in \cP(N)$: \begin{enumerate} \item either $(x,m) \notin \cC$ and the longest open path starting from it is at most $\log^2 N$ long; \item or $(x,m) \in \cC$ and it is connected via open paths to at least $\rho \log^2N$ many vertices at time $m+\log^2 N$. \end{enumerate} Note that, by classical estimates for supercritical oriented percolation which hold in any dimension $d \ge 1$, we have $\bP(D(N))\ge 1-CN^{-c\log N}$.
+Therefore, to estimate $U_k$, we need to control what influence this knowledge has on the walk, i.e.\ we compare the two (random) probability laws

+on the set of random walk paths (recall that the starting point $z \in \widetilde{\cP}(N)$ is fixed in this subsection).